dan1rock/Mathodologies-Lab2/README.md

 - extend - adds to the list all the elements of elements list.

 ## How to use
 The project requires node.js to be installed on your machine.
-I was working with 18.12.1 version.
+It was originally built on v19.7.0

 Install all dependancies:
 ```bash